 Click here

-Residential Support staff aim to provide support for the wellbeing of students living in halls, encouraging a spirit of community and cooperation that supports success in students’ personal and academic lives.
+Residential Services staff aim to provide support for the wellbeing of students living in halls, encouraging a spirit of community and cooperation that supports success in students’ personal and academic lives.

 residences-reception@qmul.ac.uk